FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making: Experiments

 \subsubsection{Portfolio Management Task}

-To address the first research question, we compare \textsc{FinCon}'s performance with the Markowitz Mean-Variance (MV) portfolio \cite{markowitz2000mean} and \textsc{FinRL} \cite{liu2020finrl} in managing a small portfolio of TSLA, MSFT, and PFE.
-Those assets are chosen by the stock selection agent from 42 stocks with sufficient amount of news data (over $800$ new messages in the training and test periods together), referring to Figure~\ref{fig:news_counts} in Appendix~\ref{Distribution}.
-The training \& testing periods and backbone algorithm are consistent with those used in the single-asset trading task.
+In this task, we compare \textsc{FinCon}'s performance with the Markowitz Mean-Variance (MV) portfolio \cite{markowitz2000mean} and \textsc{FinRL} \cite{liu2020finrl} in managing two small portfolios: Portfolio 1 (TSLA, MSFT, and PFE) and Portfolio 2 (AMZN, GM, and LLY).
+These assets were selected by the stock selection agent from a pool of 42 stocks, each with sufficient news data (over 800 news articles during the combined training and testing periods), as illustrated in Figure~\ref{fig:news_counts} in Appendix~\ref{Distribution}.
+The training and testing periods, the backbone model and the parameter settings are consistent with those used in the single-asset trading task.
 For the Markowitz MV portfolio, we estimate the covariance matrix and expected returns using the same training data.
-For \textsc{FinRL}, we use 5-year training data before the test period.
-Our results, detailed in Table~\ref{subfig:table2_baselines}, show that \textsc{FinCon} outperforms both the Markowitz MV portfolio and \textsc{FinRL}, achieving significantly higher cumulative returns and Sharpe Ratio, and lower Maximum Drawdown (MDD).
+In the case of \textsc{FinRL}, we use five years of training data prior to the test period.
+As detailed in Table~\ref{table:trading_comparison} and Figure~\ref{fig:trading_comparison}, our results show that \textsc{FinCon} outperforms both the Markowitz MV portfolio and \textsc{FinRL} as well as the market baseline -- Equal-Weighted ETF, achieving significantly higher CRs and SRs, as well as MDDs.

-However, there are stronger indications of hallucination in the multi-asset decision-making task compared to single-asset trading due to increased complexity and input length.
-Although \textsc{FinCon} reduces the workload of individual agents by distributing tasks and focusing on essential investment insights, it can still occasionally produce incorrect information, such as generating non-existent memory IDs and misclassifying action types (e.g., outputting `buy' and `sell' instead of `long' and `short').
-Handling multi-asset decision-making tasks requires intricate logic and substantial market information, posing a significant challenge for LLMs to comprehend extended contexts.
-This challenge has left portfolio management an untapped field for previous language agent studies.
-However, \textsc{FinCon} demonstrates the potential of constructing agent systems that can address complex financial problems through resource optimization, even when managing a relatively compact portfolio.
+However, managing multi-asset portfolios introduces more complexity, leading to a higher likelihood of hallucination compared to single-asset trading.
+This is due to the increased input length and complexity involved in multi-asset decision-making.
+While \textsc{FinCon} mitigates this issue by distributing tasks across specialized agents that focus on critical investment insights, it occasionally generates incorrect information, such as non-existent indices of memory events.
+Handling multi-asset decision-making requires sophisticated logic and substantial market information, which poses a significant challenge for LLMs when processing extended contexts.
+This complexity has left portfolio management relatively unexplored in previous language agent studies.
+Nonetheless, \textsc{FinCon} demonstrates considerable potential by constructing agent systems that can tackle complex financial tasks through effective resource optimization, even when managing relatively compact portfolios.